rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-18-nov-2020.md

 Arkworks is "an ecosystem for developing and programming with zkSNARKs" as they said on the GitHub org page.

-It has a hell bunch of Rust cryptography libraries for designing and working with zero-knowledge succinct non-interactive arguments (zkSNARKs), and most of them are under active development:
+It has a heck bunch of Rust cryptography libraries for designing and working with zero-knowledge succinct non-interactive arguments (zkSNARKs), and most of them are under active development:
 - [`snark`] - interfaces for zkSNARKs